Hepatic Resection

 DESCRIPTION OF PROCEDURE:

 Patient supine.
 [Right subcostal / bilateral subcostal] incision.
 Abdomen explored; no peritoneal implants.
 Liver mobilized.
 IOUS confirmed lesion and margins.
-[RIGHT HEPATECTOMY: Right hepatic artery clipped and divided; right portal vein suture-ligated; demarcation marked; right hepatic vein controlled with vascular stapler.]
+[RIGHT HEPATECTOMY: Right hepatic artery suture-ligated and divided; right portal vein suture-ligated and divided; demarcation marked; retrohepatic IVC exposed; short hepatic veins individually ligated and divided; right hepatic vein controlled with vascular stapler.]
 Parenchymal transection along [Cantlie's line / right hepatic] with [CUSA / Harmonic scalpel / Kelly-clamp fracture].
 Intrahepatic vessels and ducts controlled with clips/suture ligation.
-[Pringle *** min.]
+[Pringle *** min [continuous / intermittent **** min on / **** min off].]
 Specimen removed.
 Cut surface inspected; no bile leak on saline test.
 Argon beam hemostasis.
 [Fibrin sealant applied.]
 [JP drain placed.]
 Fascia with 0-PDS; skin closed.
 Patient tolerated procedure well.

 ESTIMATED BLOOD LOSS: *** mL